threefoldtech/0-flist/flistpy/README.md

 ## Notes

 - not direct assignment from python strings to `char*` (encode into bytes in another variable and set it to your pointer)
+- if you choose to change LD_LIBRARY_PATH it's not guaranteed to be found in cython context so if any problem try putting it in `/usr/lib`